TLS 1.2 to become the minimum TLS protocol level for all AWS API endpoints

 We recommend you use one of the following options for running your CloudTrail TLS queries.
 Please note that these options may incur cost, please refer to the relevant service’s pricing via the AWS Pricing page.

 - AWS CloudTrail Lake: You can follow the steps, and use the sample TLS query, in the blog post Using AWS CloudTrail Lake to identify older TLS connections.
 There is also a built-in sample CloudTrail TLS query available in the AWS CloudTrail Lake console.

-- Amazon Athena: You can query AWS CloudTrail logs in Amazon Athena, and we will be adding support for querying the TLS values in your CloudTrail logs in the coming months.
-Look for updates and announcements about this in future AWS Security Blog posts.
+- Amazon Athena: You can query AWS CloudTrail logs in Amazon Athena, and in November 2022 we added support for querying the TLS values in your CloudTrail logs.

 In addition to using CloudTrail data, you can also identify the TLS version used by your connections by performing code, network, or log analysis as described in the blog post TLS 1.2 will be required for all AWS FIPS endpoints.
 Note that while this post refers to the FIPS API endpoints, the information about querying for TLS versions is applicable to all API endpoints.